 How much do top professional bodybuilders make?
 How much do natural bodybuilders make?
-Is bodybuilding a sport people do for a passion which won’t offer a signifcant income for their hard work?
+Is bodybuilding rewarded with passion alone, or can you earn income for your hard work?
 If so, are there any other alternatives to making money as a bodybuilder?

-If you have been asking yourself these questions because you want to become a professional bodybuilder, this article should answer them for you.
+If you have been asking yourself these questions because you want to become a professional bodybuilder, this article should answer them for you – so stick with us!

 How much do bodybuilders make?